mmijjum/Production_Rates_Calculator/README.md

 ### Outputs

-This model calculates exposure ages using 3He and 21Ne measurements.
+SPRITE calculates exposure ages using 3He and 21Ne measurements.
 The following are relevant outputs from individual scripts:

 - expage.py: when run, will return the exposure age of each sample specified in 'inputs.xlsx'
 - scaling_factor.py: when run, 'Siteprod_df' will generate a dataframe of site-specific & time varying spallogenic scaling factors.